 If you have an account with Furkot, clear Furkot data from the browser cache.
-See the detailed instructions for Chrome and Safari on Mac and iOS devices.
+See the detailed instructions for Chrome, Firefox and Safari on Mac and iOS devices.
 However if you didn't sign up and are accessing Furkot as a guest don't clear the browser cache as it will remove access to your trips.

 Find out if the problem persists when you use private or incognito mode of your browser.
 It's an easy way to try Furkot in fresh environment - without any stale data that may interfere with it.
 Please know that if you didn't sign up and are accessing Furkot as a guest you won't have access to your trips when browsing in private mode.